 One of the core philosophies of Traditional Massage Therapy is its holistic approach.
-It means that we don’t only look at the actual health complaint (the symptoms) but also take into account that the “real” issue can have a totally other cause than the symptoms may let us believe.
+It means that one doesn’t only look at the actual health complaint (the symptoms), but also take into account that the “real issue” can have a totally other cause (or causes) than the symptoms may let us believe.

 Let me start by giving an example.
 Say that your client has ongoing pains in the right knee.
 We could try to “fix” that knee by manipulating it with mobilization, massage, stretches, acupressure, or even refer for a knee-operation, but maybe the real problem is the left ankle.
 The left ankle?
-Well yes!
+Well yes, it could be!

-You see, maybe your client twisted the left ankle two years ago… and during the recovery time he or she leaned heavily on the right leg (to avoid the pains of the left foot and ankle).
+You see, maybe your client twisted the left ankle two years ago, and during the recovery time leaned heavily on the right leg (to avoid the pains of the left foot and ankle).
 Leaning more on the right leg simply became a habit out of fear and distrust of using the painful left foot.
 Finally, that led to too much pressure on the right leg and knee, causing over-straining and right knee problems.

 So, now your client comes to you complaining of pains in the right knee but, how do you find out that the actual problem is the thing that happened two years ago with twisting the left ankle?
 Moreover, the sprained left ankle is probably healed already, long ago.

-It means that, if we apply holistic therapy, we should never look at the actual spot of problems only.
-We need to deeply question, test and observe our client to try to find out if there’s another underlying related problem causing the symptoms.
+It means that, if we apply holistic therapy, we should never only look at the actual spot of problems.
+We need to deeply question, test, and observe our client to try to find out if there’s another underlying related problem causing the symptoms.

 Anyway, understanding this is crucial.
 And to take this a bit further and bring it to a conclusion, we might say that the pains in the right knee have a psychological cause arising from a twisted and sprained left ankle two years ago.

 After explaining the underlying cause to our client it’s only a matter of trust to start using the already healed left leg, foot and ankle normally again to resolve the right knee issues.
-The funny thing however is that leaning normally on the left ankle anew, can cause pain in the beginnings—growth-pains—as he or she hasn’t used this leg as it should for a long time.
-This also… is something a holistic therapist should explain.
+The funny thing however is that leaning normally on the left ankle anew, can cause pain in the beginnings — growth-pains — because the client hasn’t used the left leg as it should for a long time.
+This is also something a holistic therapist should explain properly.